Updated June 12, 2023

 Asking questions can be boring, and it may not fetch you the desired results if you do not use your imagination and if you don’t let your creative ideas flourish.
 When you ask questions to try to do so in a more creative manner so as to make it more interesting for your interviewer as well.
 Maybe you can design a question of the kind where you present them with a situation like maybe you can tell them what if your company culture ideas were to be presented at some fest and you are asked to put your best foot forward.
 What all would you want the audience to know about your company culture And Values?
 What do you think would be most important to include in your company culture And Values?

 What are the things about your company culture ideas that you cannot afford to be missed by the audience?

 By asking company culture And Values questions like these, you are playing with the minds of the interviewer by letting them imagine the situation.
 By doing so, the employer will try to focus on the best of his company culture And Values, and he would reveal it to you, thus helping you with your job.
 This is called getting creative and intelligent is an act of ingenuity.

 7. Consider speaking to employees of the company culture ideas

-Not all the companies may allow you to talk to their employees.
+Not all companies may allow you to talk to their employees.
 But it will be a win-win situation for you if they allow you to talk to some of their employees.
 You can ask your interviewer directly to make you speak to their existing employees.
-And if they really allow you, you can discover and explore the culture of the company in a better manner.
-Because nobody can provide you with the real and transparent information about the company culture And Values except the employees of the company culture ideas itself.
-This way you get the opportunity to know what to expect of the company and what not to.
+And if they really allow you, you can discover and explore the culture of the company in a better manner because nobody can provide you with real and transparent information about the company culture And Values except the employees of the company culture ideas itself.
+This way, you get the opportunity to know what to expect of the company and what not to.